 Bachelor of Science in Justice and Public Safety Administration

-If you are interested in law enforcement, the court system, corrections, probation and parole, emergency management, social services, civil services, criminal law, and adult and juvenile delinquency - you are in the right place!
+If you are interested in law enforcement, the court system, corrections, probation and parole, emergency management, social services, civil services, criminal law, and adult and juvenile delinquency, then you’ve landed in the right place!

 The mission of Sullivan's on-campus and online Bachelor's Degree in Justice and Public Safety Administration is to prepare you for the ever-changing environment of the criminal justice system.
 This program exposes you to aspects of justice and public safety administration practices within the modern workplace.
-A bachelor's degree in Justice & Public Safety Administration opens the door to a wide variety of challenging and rewarding careers in various law enforcement, corrections, social services and emergency management agencies on the local, state and federal level.
+A Bachelor's Degree in Justice and Public Safety Administration opens doors to varieties of challenging and rewarding careers.
+Myriad opportunities lie in various law enforcement, corrections, social services, and emergency management agencies on the local, state and federal level.

 Length: 18 months beyond Associate Degree